swaptacular/swpt_accounts/protocol.rst

    account.
 This can be a negative number.

 last_config_signal_ts : date-time
-   The value of the ``signal_ts`` field in the latest applied `ConfigureAccount`_ message.
+   MUST contain the value of the ``signal_ts`` field in the latest applied `ConfigureAccount`_ message.
 If there have not been any applied `ConfigureAccount`_ messages yet, the value MUST be "1970-01-01T00:00:00+00:00".

 last_config_signal_seqnum : int32
-   The value of the ``signal_seqnum`` field in the latest applied `ConfigureAccount`_ message.
+   MUST contain the value of the ``signal_seqnum`` field in the latest applied `ConfigureAccount`_ message.
 If there have not been any applied `ConfigureAccount`_ messages yet, the value MUST be `0`. [#]_

 negligible_amount : float
-   The value of the ``negligible_amount`` field in the latest applied `ConfigureAccount`_ message.
+   MUST contain value of the ``negligible_amount`` field in the latest applied `ConfigureAccount`_ message.
 If there have not been any applied `ConfigureAccount`_ messages yet, the value SHOULD represent the default configuration settings.

 config : string
-   The value of the ``config`` field in the latest applied `ConfigureAccount`_ message.
+   MUST contain the value of the ``config`` field in the latest applied `ConfigureAccount`_ message.
 If there have not been any applied `ConfigureAccount`_ messages yet, the value SHOULD represent the default configuration settings.

 status : int32
    Status bit-flags.
-The lowest 16 bits contain the value of the ``status_flags`` field in the latest applied `ConfigureAccount`_ message.
+The lowest 16 bits MUST contain contain the value of the ``status_flags`` field in the latest applied `ConfigureAccount`_ message.
 If there have not been any applied `ConfigureAccount`_ messages yet, the lowest 16 bits SHOULD represent the default configuration settings.
 The highest 16 bits MAY contain implementation-specific account status flags.

 creditor_identity : string
    A string which (along with ``debtor_id``) globally identifies the